 Fatigue is something nearly everybody with cancer feels.
 It affects people differently and it is important to tell the health care team if you are feeling much more tired, fatigued or lethargic.
 There are some physical causes, such as anaemia that are readily treatable.
 However, some other causes are unavoidable, so it is important to learn to manage it.

 It is important to make time for yourself.
-The radiotherapy can make you feel tired or low, especially towards the end of your course of treatment.
+The radiotherapy can make you feel tired or low in mood towards the end of your course of treatment.
 Don’t worry if you feel low, this is normal.
 If you need to talk to someone, please ask, we are here to help.
 We have a wide range of support services within the department, such as Macmillan nurses, dietician and social worker.

-A Clinical Psychology service is available at NCCT on referral from your oncologist.
+A Clinical Psychology service is available at NCCC on referral from your oncologist.

-It is very important that women are not and do not become pregnant whilst undergoing treatment.
+It is very important that women and become pregnant whilst undergoing treatment.
 Please inform a member of staff immediately if you think you may be pregnant.
+You will be asked (if appropriate) to confirm that you are not pregnant by one of the radiographers before starting treatment.

-Your oncologist, specialist nurse or radiographer will see you once a week in a radiotherapy clinic during your treatment.
-You may also see the dietician or the speech and swallowing therapist here.
+Your oncologist and/or specialist nurse will see you once a week in a radiotherapy clinic during your treatment.
+You may also see the dietician, the speech and swallowing therapist and the dental hygienist here.

-They will discuss any concerns you may have regarding your radiotherapy such as pain control, dietary requirements, swallowing, communication advice, skincare and psychological support.
+They will discuss any concerns you may have regarding your radiotherapy such as pain control, dietary requirements, swallowing, communication advice, mouth care, skincare and psychological support.